kontenta/kontour/README.md

 In a service provider you can register your admin routes using convenient methods from the trait `Kontenta\Kontour\Concerns\RegistersAdminRoutes`.

+Adding links to the menu widget can be done using trait `Kontenta\Kontour\Concerns\RegistersMenuWidgetLinks`.

 ## Benefits in blade views (or controllers)

 In the Blade views you create for your admin pages you can inject a "view manager" instance: